Tammy W. Holt

 Mike Marvel and his wife Pam have been residents of Clayton for the past thirty three years and have been very active in the Clayton community.
 Mr. Marvel is the general manager of Pine Hollow Golf Club in Clayton, NC.
 He is the owner and manager of numerous commercial properties in North Carolina.
 He is also a three time past president of the Clayton Chamber of Commerce and has also served as a Director on the Chamber Board.
 Mr. Marvel is very committed to charitable needs of the community and the growth of Johnston health.
 He has served on numerous committees of organizations to address those needs.

 Jeff Navarro began his career with Edward Jones in 2009 as a financial advisor in Selma and then opened a new office in Smithfield in early 2014.
 He graduated in 2002 from N.C.
-State University with a bachelor’s degree in Business Administration.
-Mr. Navarro is an active member of the community, currently serving as a board member for the Smithfield-Selma Area Chamber of Commerce.
-He is also an active member at First Baptist Church in Smithfield, serving in the children and family ministries.
+State University with a bachelor’s degree in Business Administration, and earned his CFP® designation in 2019.
+Mr. Navarro is an active member of the community, currently serving as Board Chair for the Triangle East Chamber of Commerce.
 He is past president for Boys & Girls Club of Johnston County and has served with the Selma Lions Club.

 Susan Parrish Watson